 Marco Island is known for its beautiful beaches.
 However, one thing that makes the island really special is its wildlife.
-One little creature is especially cute if you get the chance to spot it.
-The burrowing owls on Marco Island can normally be spotted on the corner of Bald Eagle and Elkcam Street – south side.
+One little creature is especially cute and it is fairly easy to spot one on the island.

 Owls are unmistakable birds, and that goes double for a long-legged owl that hunts on the ground during the day.
 Burrowing Owls are small, sandy colored owls with bright-yellow eyes.
 They live underground in burrows they’ve dug themselves or taken over from a ground squirrel, or tortoise.
 The owls live in grasslands, deserts, and other open habitats.
 They hunt mainly insects and rodents.
 Their numbers have declined sharply with human alteration of their habitat and the decline of ground squirrels.